oracle-livelabs/database/patch-me-if-you-can/lab3-db-19-18-checks/lab3-db-19-18-checks.md

     </details>

     Take notice of the current version "__This is perl 5, version 36, subversion 0 (v5.36.0) built for x86_64-linux-thread-multi__".
-    We will check afterward whether the PERL version has been updated as well. </br>
+    You will check afterward whether the patch updated the PERL version as well. </br>

 5. Current Time Zone </br>